tobru/puppet-knot/README.md

 ## Limitations

-At this time it is only tested under Ubuntu 14.04, but it should also work on Debian or any other .deb based distribution.
+At this time this module is only tested under Ubuntu 14.04, but it should also work on any other Linux distribution.
+However package repo management (`$manage_package_repo`) is only supported on Debian based OS families.

 ## Development